 If you wait until you get to your hotel, there will still be opportunities to rent, but it will be more expensive.

-Hopefully our rundown of how to get around Las Vegas was helpful!
+Hopefully, our rundown of Vegas transportation options was helpful!
 There are certainly options for all needs and budgets making a car rental unnecessary in most cases.
 Let us know in the comments what your preferred method of getting from place to place!